ScottLogic/blog/_posts/2025-07-25-my-first-client-project.md

+---
-# Lessons under construction: My first client project
+title: "Lessons under construction: My first client project"
+date: 2025-07-25 00:00:00 Z
+categories:
+  - Tech
+tags:
+- Tech
+summary: I have recently come off my first client project, which I was part of for 9 months, and so I wanted to reflect on everything that I learnt during that time.
+author: hsauve
+---

 I have recently come off my first client project, which I was part of for 9 months, and so I wanted to reflect on everything that I learnt during that time.